Starlink Review 2026: Is It Worth It for Travelers?

 - Connect to WiFi.
 The Starlink app walks you through naming your network and setting a password.

-The entire experience is genuinely plug-and-play.
-There are no complicated APN settings, no antenna alignment, no technician visits.
+The whole experience is genuinely plug-and-play.
+No complicated APN settings, no antenna alignment, no technician visits.
 The dish handles everything automatically.
-We had zero failed setups across all our testing locations.
+I had zero failed setups across all my testing locations.

 Pro tip for travelers: The 75-foot cable is longer than most people need for portable use.
 You can purchase the shorter 25-foot cable from SpaceX to save weight and bulk in your pack.